 Latinos disproportionately work in blue collar industries such as agriculture, service and construction, where they are less likely to receive employer-sponsored health insurance.
 Even when an employer offers health insurance, many Latino Americans cannot afford to pay their share.
 Because Latino workers are concentrated in low-wage jobs, typically without pensions, it is also difficult for them to accumulate retirement savings during their working years.

 In 2019, half of all people with Medicare lived on incomes of $29,650 or less per year – a little more than 200 percent of the federal poverty level.
 However, the median income for Latino Medicare beneficiaries was $13,650.

 Medicare provides health coverage for most Americans when they reach age 65 or have been receiving Social Security disability benefits for 24 months.
-Currently, Medicare covers a portion of the health care costs of over 59 million Americans, including approximately 4.8 million Latino Americans.
+Currently, Medicare covers a portion of the health care costs of almost 64 million Americans, including approximately 5.1 million Latino Americans.